 Background

-A solar project can potentially recover approximately 85% of electrical costs which could save the District (and its partner Maven Lane) upwards of $6000/year.
+A solar project can potentially recover approximately 90% of electrical costs which could save the District (and its partner Maven Lane) upwards of $6000/year.
 The orientation of the building allows maximize energy production.
+This project was funded by the Local Government Climate Action Program, along with a $25,000 rebate from BC Hydro.

 Project Contact